-Christian conseling and Attachment Disorders
+Christian counseling and Personality Disorders

-Attachment disorders be the path to Personality disorders later on in life.
+Attachment disorders can be on the path to Personality disorders later on in life.
 By Personality Disorder we mean: psychopath, avoidant personality, borderline personality and narcissistic personality.
 These can all be best understood as based on the foundation of an attachment disorder.

 On the one hand, positive attachment Experience in early childhood leads to healthy relationships with peers and adults, healthy curiosity and learning and healthy self-confidence and self-esteem.
 Positive attachment forms the core of healthy personalities.